Not currently accepting applications.

 Selected sites will be expected to perform enrollment and follow up visits, enter data per protocol, and stay up to date on regulatory requirements.
 Data entry and query resolution must be performed in a timely fashion within guidelines set by DCRI and sites are expected to be responsive to queries and communications from both CARRA and the DCRI.
 Sites will be required to participate in monthly calls with CARRA and DCRI (in addition to attending the monthly site calls with all CARRA sites and DCRI) submit quarterly progress reports as well a final report at termination of funds, and attend the Annual Meeting--including the coordinator and CARRA Registry pre-conference meetings.

-The site must submit online applications.
-Applications will be reviewed and evaluated by the CARRA Registry Operations Committee and an Arthritis Foundation representative.
+Applications are reviewed and evaluated by the CARRA Registry Operations Committee and an Arthritis Foundation representative.
 Final selections will be made by the CARRA Registry Operations Committee.
-Contact Kelly Mieszkalski ([email protected] or 919-668-7531) with questions.